What is EQSearch?

 In the uninstall programs window: look for any recently installed suspicious applications (for example, "EQSearch"), select these entries and click "Uninstall" or "Remove".

-After uninstalling the potentially unwanted applications (which cause browser redirects to the searcheq.com website), scan your computer for any remaining unwanted components.
+After uninstalling the potentially unwanted applications that cause browser redirects to the searcheq.com website, scan your computer for any remaining unwanted components.
 To scan your computer, use recommended malware removal software.

 EQSearch browser hijacker removal from Internet browsers:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "More tools" and click "Extensions".
 Locate "EQSearch" and other recently-installed suspicious browser add-ons, and remove them.

 Change your homepage:

 Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings".
 In the "On startup" section, disable "EQSearch", look for a browser hijacker URL (hxxp://www.searcheq.com) below the “Open a specific or set of pages” option.
 If present, click on the three vertical dots icon and select “Remove”.

 To change your default search engine in Google Chrome: Click the Chrome menu icon (at the top right corner of Google Chrome), select "Settings", in the "Search engine" section, click "Manage search engines...", in the opened list look for "searcheq.com", when located click the three vertical dots near this URL and select "Remove from list".

 If you continue to have problems with removal of the searcheq.com redirect, reset your Google Chrome browser settings.
 Click the Chrome menu icon (at the top right corner of Google Chrome) and select Settings.
 Scroll down to the bottom of the screen.
 Click the Advanced… link.